-In addition, students who do not achieve a Grade 4 or 5 in English and Maths at GCSE will be offered a one year re-take course to gain a good pass in these subjects.
-All students also have compulsory RS education, delivered either as weekly lessons or as a number of enrichment days throughout the year.
+In addition to these changes we have made the In addition, students who do not achieve a Grade decision that, in common with the vast majority 4 or 5 in English and Maths at GCSE will be offered of sixth form providers, we will not be offering AS a one-year re-take course to gain a good pass in qualifications to students (with the exception of AS these subjects.
+All students also have compulsory RS Mathematics).
+This affords more curriculum time in education, delivered either as weekly lessons or as a number of enrichment days throughout the year.